israelalagbe/waves-assembly-language/README.md

 ## Overview

 The compiler interprets a custom assembly language, referred to as "Waves," and translates it into executable code.
-It is written in JavaScript and uses various libraries, including Jison parser, Metro UI, and Ace Editor, to offer an optimal user experience.

-### Features

-- **Syntax Highlighting**: Integrated with Ace Editor, providing real-time syntax highlighting.
-- **Custom Parsing**: Utilizing Jison parser to interpret the unique syntax of Waves.
-- **Modern UI**: Styled with Metro UI to offer an intuitive and aesthetically pleasing interface.
-- **Interactive Experience**: Compile and execute code directly from the browser.
+It is written in JavaScript, allowing it to compile and run directly in the web browser.

 ### Screenshots
 ![Usage](https://github.com/user-attachments/assets/754cc596-7102-4342-a56d-66afc6680001)